dimadesu/android-rtmp-ingest/README.md

 - `CTRL` + `O`, `Enter` to write file.
 - `CTRL` + `X` to quit.

-Restart Termux app or create new session to see it work.
+Restart Termux app or create a new terminal session to see it work.

 ## IRL Pro